kmholder/CPSC-353-Stenography/README.md

     4. To decode, run the following command:
         "python -c 'import index; index.decode("Mario_meme.png")'"

-As of April 27, 2018 2:14 am: the encode and decode functions work properly and can be called through the command line.
+As of April 27, 2018 2:36 am: the code can be read from the encoded_text.txt file and encoded